JSS95/araviq6/doc/source/user-guide/processor.rst

 Defining and setting the worker is very easy.
 Here, we will construct a video player widget with blurring process using :class:`.PlayerProcessWidget`.
 This class provides internal media player, video widget and controller - all you have to do is define and set the worker.

+This document focuses on QVideoFrame-based pipeline.
+For NDArray-based pipeline, see :ref:`guide-arraypipeline` page.

 Building the worker
 -------------------